Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 As it turns out, if we look at games with at least 1 player who selected strict matchmaking, the average round differential is 2.15 and for games with no players who selected strict matchmaking, the average round differential is 2.24.

-The 95% confidence interval for the mean difference between the strict matchmaking group and the not strict matchmaking group is (-0.167, -0.019).
-This means that we are 95% confident that the true mean difference

 The 95% confidence interval tells us that the true mean difference between the strict matchmaking group and the not strict matchmaking group is captured in the interval (-0.167, -0.019).
 Because this does not include 0 shows that there is a significant difference between the two means.